grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must a string
+    The value must be a string

 GeomInput.{name}